roymacdonald/ofBook/chapters/events/chapter.md

 Then you can trigger an event with: `ofNotifyEvent(voidEvent);`

-## Start and stop listening as desired.
+## Dynamically Starting and Stopping Listening

+##### Example Code 4
 In all the previous examples we were adding and removing the listeners when the app begun and exited, respectively.
-In a lot of cases you might not want it to happen this way, instead making this happen dynamically.
-This is done just like in the previous examples, but the important thing you need to care of is to not add a listener that's already added, because it might lead to unexpected behaviors.
-Even more important is not removing a listener that has not been added yet because the app will crash.
-But don't worry, there's a simple and safe way for handling this.
+In a lot of cases you might not want it to happen this way.
+Instead, you may want it to happen dynamically.
+This is done just like in the previous examples, but with extra attention to registering and unregistering.
+You need make sure to not add a listener that has already been added, because it might lead to unexpected behaviors.
+Even more important, you need to make sure to not unregister a listener before it has been added because the app will crash.
+Don't worry - there's a simple and safe way to handle this.

-##### Example Code 4

 Notice whats going on in the `enableMouse()` and `disableMouse()` methods of `ToggleableButton`.